aanker/xwordlist/docs/help.md

 #### **--directory** /path/to/folder
 Set a directory to use for all input and output files.
 The software will look in the directory specified for files named in the `--input` and `--urllist` options and will write any file specified by the `--output` option (or the default file if no output is specified) to this directory.

+To avoid entering the same directory on the command line each time, add your default directory to the configuration file.
+See the [Changing Global Settings](#changing-global-settings) section below for more information.

 For all inputs and outputs you can also specify a path as part of a file name as in `--input /path/to/wordlist.txt`.

 ## Content Parsing

 #### **--container** tag=name
-Limit the content read from web page(s) specified by either `--webpage` or `--urllist` to a particular HTML `id` or `class` tag.
+Limit the content read from web page(s) specified by either `--webpage` or `--urllist` to a particular HTML id or class tag.
 You must specify both the tag and the name of the element requested, for example `--container id=page_content` or `--container class=wikitable`.

-Since the `id` tag must be unique on a properly structured HTML page, specifying an `id` element will return a single container.
-To specify a single instance of a `class` attribute, add `=N` which will only grab the Nth time that label appears on the page.
-For example, `class=tracklist=1` will retrieve the first instance of the tracklist `class` on a page.
-If you leave out the `=N` attribute, the software will grab all instances of that `class`.
+Since the id tag must be unique on a properly structured HTML page, specifying an id element will return a single container.
+To specify a single instance of a class attribute, add `=N` which will only grab the Nth time that label appears on the page.
+For example, `class=tracklist=1` will retrieve the first instance of the class named tracklist on the page.
+If you leave out the `=N` attribute, the software will grab all instances of that class.

 #### **--webextract** text (default) | links | html-XX
 Specify what kind of content to grab from web pages.
 The default is `text` and for most web pages you will not need to use this option at all.